Mind-blowing facts about Turkey You may not know!

 However, the symbol of Christmas is not from either Findland or the North pole.
-In fact, his hometown is in Patara, a place which is very far from the northernmost region.
+In fact, his hometown is Patara, a place that is very far from the northernmost region.
 Patara lies in the Southeast of Lycian belonging to Turkey.
-On top of Saint Nicholas, this land is also the home country of other great men such as Saint Paul and prophet Abraham.
+On top of Saint Nicholas, this land is also the home country of other great men such as Saint Paul and the prophet Abraham.

 Tasty dessert made from chicken

 Turkey is an ideal destination for foodies who would like to try different cuisine.
-Once setting your foot in this nation, you will have a chance to taste lots of specific dishes like doner kebab, kumpir, fish sandwiches, baklava, etc. Besides, there are numerous kinds of desserts that you must try on arrival here.
-For example, sutlac, lokum and lokma are most travelers' favorites.
+Once setting you a foot in this nation, you will have a chance to taste lots of specific dishes like doner kebab, kumpir, fish sandwiches, baklava, etc. Besides, there are numerous kinds of desserts that you must try on arrival here.
+For example, Sutlac, Lokum and Lokma are most travelers' favorites.
 However, the most impressive one is chicken breast pudding.

 One of the largest seas preserving loggerhead turtles

 Iztuzu spreads a vast area with a 4.5-kilometer coastline near Dalyan.
-For the suitable weather and position, it has been used as a preserving region for caretta caretta which are in danger of being extinct.
+Of the suitable weather and position, it has been used as a preserving region for Caretta which are in danger of being extinct.
 At the beginning of May, plenty of this species appears to lay eggs on the white sand dunes.
 The process remains for around five months later when they stop giving birth to newbies.

-The country consuming a high amount of tea each year
+The country consumes a high amount of tea each year

 Besides coffee, tea is one of the most favorite beverages in the land of doner kebabs.
 According to some documents, when Yemen was invaded at the end of the 19th century, people started growing tea to replace their cups of coffee in the morning.
 Then, it has become popular among drinkers ever since.